 - Maybe I was afraid of my own potential (and the potential stress it could cause)?

 Whatever my excuse, I listened to entrepreneurial podcasts endlessly while pregnant and waddling up and down the street with my dog.

 I dreamed up ideas, held them close, and only discussed them with my husband.

 Focused Creativity - What An Idea!

 Throughout all the dreaming mentioned above, I never made a concrete plan to bring focused creativity into our lives.
 The ideas would build around dinner conversations (but without a plan).
 I never made a website, never wrote (except in private journals or as songs), and had zero social media presence.

 I became a safe hermit with an imaginary audience.
-However, I played unrecorded songs at live shows once in a while.
-And I received positive feedback... from real audiences.
+However, I play unrecorded songs at live shows once in a while.
+And I receive positive feedback... from real audiences.